npogeant/song-lyrics-topic/README.md

 To collect the song lyrics data, the `data_collection.py` script uses the Last FM API to get the most popular tracks and then the Genius one to collect the lyrics.
 The collected data is stored in a JSON file in the `data` folder.

-I decided to get 1000 thousands tracks for 17 genres.
+I decided to get 1000 tracks for 17 genres.

 ## Data Cleaning